AdaProb: Efficient Machine Unlearning via Adaptive Probability: Introduction

 \section{Introduction}

-Machine unlearning, which focuses on eliminating the negative impact of specific data subsets—such as biased, erroneous, or privacy-leaking instances~\citep{jagielski2018manipulating, yang2023sneakyprompt}—used in model training~\citep{baumhauer2022machine,fu2022knowledge,golatkar2020eternal,golatkar2020forgetting,guo2019certified,kim2022efficient,mehta2022deep,nguyen2020variational,shah2023unlearning}, has emerged as a critical area of research.
-Its significance is increasing due to growing concerns about data privacy \citep{pardau2018california}, legal requirements for data deletion\citep{mantelero2013eu}, and the necessity for models to adapt to new information without complete retraining.
-Though the most straightforward approach is to retrain the model with a new dataset that excludes the data needing removal, this approach is computationally expensive and needs continuous access to the training set.
+Machine unlearning focuses on eliminating the impact of specific data subsets, such as erroneous, or privacy-leaking instances~\citep{jagielski2018manipulating, yang2023sneakyprompt} used in model training~\citep{baumhauer2022machine,fu2022knowledge,golatkar2020eternal,golatkar2020forgetting,guo2019certified,kim2022efficient,mehta2022deep,nguyen2020variational,shah2023unlearning}.
+It has emerged as a critical area of research due to growing concerns about data privacy \citep{pardau2018california}, legal requirements for data deletion \citep{mantelero2013eu}, and the need for models to adapt to new information without complete retraining.
+Though the most straightforward approach is to retrain the model with a new dataset that excludes the data needing removal, this approach is computationally expensive and needs continuous access to the entire training set.

-There are two main challenges in existing machine unlearning methods.
-On the one hand, they still face high computational time~\citep{xu2023machine} without retraining the model if they aim to maintain decent \textbf{unlearning performance} in two aspects: the efficiency of forgetting the specified data subset, and the need to maintain performance on the remaining data.
-For example, an existing machine unlearning work~\citep{kurmanji2024towards} requires 4.30 seconds to forget 25 data samples, while retraining takes 4.21 seconds.
-The retraining process is even faster due to the unlearning method's complexity of the loss computation.

-On the other hand, existing methods are vulnerable to privacy leakage attacks~\citep{hu2024learn}, where an attacker can infer which data is within the forgetting set from the post-unlearning models.
-This still violates the right to be forgotten, even though the model has been updated to remove the data.
-This vulnerability arises because existing methods typically require the model to perform poorly (i.e., have a high loss) on the forgetting set, making it easier to distinguish from the retraining set.
-We denote this vulnerability as \textbf{privacy leakage}, measured by Membership Inference Attacks (MIA)~\citep{BlindMI}.
-There is a lack of existing work addressing privacy leakage in machine unlearning; to the best of our knowledge, Kurmanji et al.~\citep{kurmanji2024towards} has considered this issue, but it is computationally costly as mentioned earlier.

-To address these issues, we propose Pseudo-Probability Unlearning (PPU) in Figure~\ref{}, which targets the final-layer output probabilities of the model and replaces them with pseudo-probabilities for the data to be forgotten, thus being computationally efficient.
-To achieve good forgetting performance, these pseudo-probabilities for the forgetting set are initialized from a uniform distribution and are further refined to maintain performance on the remaining data.
-To protect privacy, the entire model's weights are updated with the objective of ensuring that the pseudo-probabilities do not deviate too far from the original model's output probabilities, thus making the forgetting set indistinguishable from the remaining data.
-Besides, we provide a proof for the efficiency of Pseudo-Probability, making it theoretically sound.
-Extensive evaluations show that PPU reduces computational time by half compared to existing methods while improving unlearning performance and preventing privacy leakage, reducing the success rate of membership inference attacks to around random guessing.